antoineco/aco-yum_autoupdate/README.md

 ##Overview

-The autoupdate module allows you to configure automatic updates on all [RHEL variants](http://en.wikipedia.org/wiki/List_of_Linux_distributions#RHEL-based) including Fedora.
+The yum_autoupdate module allows you to configure automatic updates on all [RHEL variants](http://en.wikipedia.org/wiki/List_of_Linux_distributions#RHEL-based) including Fedora.

 ##Module description